Creed Brothers: NXT (2020–2023)

-Raw (2023–present)
+Main roster (2023–2026)

 On the November 6, 2023 episode of Raw, the Creed Brothers (and Ivy Nile) formally joined the Raw brand.
 On the November 27 episode of Raw, the Creed Brothers won a tag team turmoil match for an Undisputed WWE Tag Team Championship title shot; however, they failed to defeat The Judgment Day (Finn Bálor and Damian Priest) for the titles on the December 18 episode of Raw.
 In July 2024, the Creed Brothers aligned themselves with Chad Gable by assisting Gable to attack Bo Dallas.
-The stable of Gable and the Creed Brothers was subsequently dubbed "American Made".
+The stable of Gable and the Creed Brothers was subsequently dubbed American Made with Nile joining the stable later.

+On the May 2, 2026 episode of AAA, they appeared and attacked El Grande Americano, aligning themselves with "The Original" El Grande Americano.
+On the May 4 episode of Raw, the masked-up Creed Brothers were introduced as Los Americanos Hermanos (Bruto Credo and Julio Credo), joining the "Original" El Grande Americano in a trios match to defeat Los Americanos (El Grande Americano, Rayo Americano and Bravo Americano).

+Return to NXT (2026–present)

+On the September 1, 2026 episode of NXT, the Creed Brothers returned to the brand and attacked Noam Dar, Romeo Moreno, Sean Legacy, and Dorian Van Dux.

 Professional wrestling style and persona

 The Creed Brothers wrestle in a power-based style incorporating "slams, suplexes and collisions".
 Their finishing moves include a clothesline/sliding lariat.
 Their style has drawn comparisons to both the Road Warriors and the Steiner Brothers.
 Reflecting their amateur wrestling backgrounds, the Creed Brothers perform wearing wrestling singlets and wrestling shoes.
 Brutus Creed was described by WWE in 2021 as possessing "unbridled strength and a ruthless nature", while Julius Creed was described by WWE as possessing "uncontrollable aggression and an absolute sadistic nature".